 What Moves Them Forward?

 And then, there needs to be something that compels the character to move forward.
 Whether it’s a very personal motivation, a private objective, a small bit of light at the end of a dark tunnel, whatever, it needs to pull them forward into the story; it’s what makes a good character.
+(A post to read if you’re interested in learning ways of raising the stakes.)
 One thing I won’t do as a reader is suffer through a manuscript where it seems like the boring characters are being dragged along, kicking and screaming.
 Facets of this idea are discussed in my post on the inciting incident and “character buy-in,” which becomes an important concept here.
 It doesn’t just have to do with suspension of disbelief, it has to do with the character finding their own reason to engage with the story.

 Finally, if your character really does care but they say they don’t care, you better make them an active protagonist ASAP, because ain’t nobody got time for that!
 Protest less and get into the real telling of the tale!

-Hire me for my fiction editing services and I’ll help you tease out what makes a good character that readers care about.
+Hire me for my fiction editing services and I’ll help you tease out a good character that readers care about.

 Much like with my post on the passive protagonist and blurting in dialogue, I invite you today to consider a related idea about the passive character and unconscious action.
 Characters actively making conscious decisions and taking conscious actions has more power than them acting impulsively, especially in important moments.
 Don’t get me wrong, it’s perfectly fine to have a character surprise him or herself with an action, like falling offstage during a monologue or tripping.
 Calamity happens.